Skip to main content

 Faculty Reading Room

-Each year, Lipscomb faculty put pen to paper to author numerous Christian living, fiction, academic and theological books, ranging from practical guides for today's Christian readers and business best practices to historical fiction and illustrated children's books.
+Each year, Lipscomb faculty put pen to paper to author numerous Christian living, fiction, academic and theological books, ranging from practical guides for Christians to public policy or American history, from memoirs to travel guides.

 Read more